munificent/craftinginterpreters/book/types-of-values.md

 true
 ```

-...Except that when the interpreter tries to print the result, it blows up.
-We
+Except that when the interpreter tries to print the result, it blows up.
+We need
-need to extend `printValue()` to handle the new types too:
+to extend `printValue()` to handle the new types too:

 ^code print-value (1 before, 1 after)

 There we go!
 Now we have some new types.
 They just aren't very useful yet.
 Aside
 from the literals, you can't really *do* anything with them.
 It will be a while
-before `nil` comes into play, but we can start putting Booleans to work.
+before `nil` comes into play, but we can start putting Booleans to work in the
+logical operators.

 ### Logical not and falsiness